 Set in the 1920s, this story follows four women who all want to work.
 They all start at the same cable company and become close friends, even though they come from different backgrounds.

 A bunch of women working together obviously sets the stage for something very queer to happen and it does!
-One of the cable girls turns out to be bisexual and falls in love with another cable girl.
+One of the cable girls turns out to be bi and falls in love with another cable girl.

 In a later season, there is also a really well written storyline about gender dysphoria and being trans (sadly portrayed by a cisgender actress)!